Reed Freeman, Chelsea Reckell, Maneesha Mithal, Christopher Oswald, Esther Chavez

 Christopher Oswald, Senior VP, Government Relations, ANA – Association of National Advertisers

-Esther Chavez, Deputy Chief, Office of the Attorney General of Texas
+Esther Chavez, Sr. Assistant Attorney General, Office of the Attorney General of Texas